Lucas Agazzi

-Lucas Agazzi Galeano (born 2 May 2005) is a Uruguayan professional footballer who plays as a right winger or right-back for Uruguayan Primera División club Defensor Sporting.
+Lucas Agazzi Galeano (born 2 May 2005) is a Uruguayan professional footballer who plays as a right winger or right-back for Liga AUF Uruguaya club Defensor Sporting.

 Club career

 Agazzi played baby fútbol for Carrasco Polo Club before joining Defensor Sporting.
 He made his professional debut for Defensor on 7 February 2023 in a 1–3 defeat to Fénix.

 International career

 Agazzi was part of the Uruguay under-20 team which won the 2024 COTIF.
 During the group stage of the tournament, he scored a goal in a 1–0 win against Sevilla.
 In January 2025, he was named in Uruguay's 23-man squad for the 2025 South American U-20 Championship.

 In March 2025, Agazzi received his first call-up to the Uruguay national team.